coniks-sys/coniks-go/bots/README.md

 - Generate the configuration file:
 ```
 ⇒  mkdir coniksbot; cd coniksbot
-⇒  coniksbot init # creates the configuration file in the current directory
+⇒  coniksbot init # create the configuration file in the current directory
 ```
 - Create a Twitter account for your bot.
 - Obtain OAuth tokens to authorize the bot for the new Twitter account: